molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

 This folder contains the code to simulate drones using the actual code they will have and and plugins to simulate parts of it in V-Rep. The projects are:

+Please set environment variable VREP_HOME to the root directory of your VREP installation (where the vrep executable that starts the simulator is housed).
+This directory will be where all build processes copy plugins to.

  - DroneControllerSimulator

      This program acts as a simulated drone, containing all current code and logic for the drones